Dking08/DasMDF/README.md

 We welcome pull requests and issue reports!
 Please follow [PEP8](https://peps.python.org/pep-0008/) guidelines and keep your commits clean and descriptive.

-If you're contributing to GUI/UX, work on the `pyqt6_version/` folder only.

 ---

 ## 📜 License